Skip to content

 The disadvantage of this is that the main is not strictly self-tacking: on each tack, you need to release the leeward sheet( as it will become the windward one on the new tack) and flatten the sail by tightening the new leeward sheet.
 But, you can trim your mainsail very effectively with this kind of system and I know that Catana owner’s swear by it.

-All of the lines run back to the single raised helm (except the light wind sails of course).
-This boat has been designed to be sailed by a couple, and the visibility from the helm to all 4 corners is good (although you need to duck around a bit to see the aft port side).
+All of the lines run back to the single raised helm (except the light wind sails).
+This boat has been designed to be sailed by a couple, and the visibility from the helm to all four corners is good (although you need to duck around a bit to see the aft port side).

 Power